 As per any residency, there are equally rewarding and challenges experiences.
 Residency is about immersing yourself into the learning and practicing environment, and graduating as a well-trained surgeon.
 However, resident wellness is also important, and our department places a significant emphasis on resident wellness.
 Our in-house call allows residents to have days off after each call shift.
 Residents are given wellness days throughout the year to have time for self-care.
 Our program director hosts quarterly dinners with residents at a local restaurant or brewery to get direct resident feedback.
 Our program also pays for every resident’s loupes, sponsors resident social gatherings, and pairs each resident with a faculty mentor, pairs each junior resident with a senior resident mentor, and has a focus on wellness including our own wellness committee comprised of department faculty.
 More about wellness in our program can be found here:

 At OHSU Department of Otolaryngology-Head and Neck Surgery, residents are selected based upon their preparedness, abilities, aptitudes, academic credentials, communication skills, and personal qualities such as motivation and integrity.
 Applications will be accepted only through ERAS (Electronic Residency Application Services).
 If you have any questions about ERAS, please contact the Dean's office at your school of medicine.
-Your application will be considered complete when it includes the CAF (common application form), the Dean's letter from your medical school, letters of recommendation from at least three additional physicians, medical school grade transcript, a copy of all available USMLE board score results (USMLE Step 1 at the minimum), a photo, and a personal statement.
+Your application will be considered complete when it includes the CAF (common application form), the Dean's letter from your medical school, letters of recommendation from at least three additional physicians, medical school grade transcript, a copy of all available USMLE board score results (USMLE Step 2CK highly recommended), a photo, and a personal statement.
 Your personal statement should include a brief autobiography, your expectations of a residency program, and a statement of your future career goals.
 In addition, applicants must be legally able to work in the US, or eligible to obtain work authorization.
 Further information about accommodations and interviews can be found here:

 The OHSU program participates in the NRMP MATCH.
-Offers for our three interview dates are sent in the Fall, typically around October.
+Offers for our interview dates are sent in the Fall, typically around October.
 At OHSU Department of Otolaryngology-Head and Neck Surgery, the three applicants who are accepted into the residency program each year will be notified by the matching program, followed by a telephone call and correspondence from the department chairman.

 A day in the life of an ENT resident is different across programs.
 At the OHSU Department of Otolaryngology-Head and Neck Surgery, residents are scheduled to have dedicated time in each specialty.
 Operative experience begins intern year, when residents are on the Pediatric and Head and Neck services.